meilisearch/documentation/learn/advanced/asynchronous_operations.md

 ---
 # Tasks and asynchronous operations

-All index writes are processed **asynchronously**.
-This means that task requests are not handled immediately—instead, Meilisearch places these operations in a queue and processes them in the order they were received.
+Many operations in Meilisearch are processed **asynchronously**.
+These API requests are not handled immediately—instead, Meilisearch places them in a queue and processes them in the order they were received.

-## Which operations are async?
+## Which operations are asynchronous?

 Every operation that might take a long time to be processed is handled asynchronously.

-For example, updating the `filterableAttributes` index setting will require as much time as re-indexing all the documents in this index.
-Because of that, Meilisearch adds your update request to the task queue and processes it as soon as possible.
+Processing operations asynchronously allows Meilisearch to handle resource-intensive tasks without impacting search performance.

 Currently, these are Meilisearch's asynchronous operations: